-Fellows work with investigators in the NIDCR intramural research program, as well as other NIH institutes, to develop a clinical and translational research study that complements ongoing basic science laboratory projects.
-The NIDCR intramural clinical research focuses on salivary gland pathology, bone metabolic abnormalities and fibrous dysplasia, oral immunology and periodontal disease, oral manifestations of graft-versus-host disease, bone regeneration, bone marrow stromal stem cell therapy, and craniofacial anomalies.
+Fellows work with investigators (clinical or basic science) in the NIDCR intramural research program, as well as other NIH institutes, to develop and complete an independent clinical and translational research study.
+NIDCR intramural clinical research focuses on salivary gland pathology, oral immunology/microbiology and periodontal disease, oral manifestations of chronic graft-versus-host disease, novel approaches to pain, bone metabolic abnormalities and fibrous dysplasia, bone regeneration, bone marrow stromal stem cell therapy, and craniofacial anomalies.

-Fellows are provided with a generous stipend commensurate with experience and accomplishments, and may be eligible for the Intramural NIH Loan Repayment Program that pays up to an additional $35,000 per year for student loans.
-A full range of benefits is available, including health insurance.
+Fellows are provided with a generous stipend commensurate with experience.
+A full range of benefits is available, including health insurance, dental, and vision coverage.

 How to Apply

 - Personal statement: should highlight the candidate’s research experience, research areas of interest within NIDCR, career goals/plans, and how the fellowship will help the candidate attain career goals

 - Copy of active dental license (translated if not in English)

 - Statement whether candidate has been clinically active within the past 6 years; brief description of scope and nature of clinical activities during the past 6 years, including hours spent/week